cderickson/MTGO-Tracker/README.md

 ### Drill Down:
 	- Double-clicking on a Match row will display all Games for the selected Match.
 	- Double-clicking on a Game row will display all Plays for the selected Game.
+	- Double-clicking on a Draft row will display all Draft Picks for the selected Draft.
 	- Click the 'Clear Filter' button to display all data after drilling down.
 </details>